-The Edison Township Council passed an expansive cannabis ordinance allowing all six types of cannabis establishments in Raritan Center and Heller Industrial Park.
+The Edison Township Council passed an expansive cannabis ordinance allowing all six types of NJ cannabis licenses in Raritan Center and Heller Industrial Park.

-According to the ordinance, “The area southeast of Woodbridge Avenue between Amboy Avenue and Mill Road” will be the only area cannabis establishments can be based.
+According to the ordinance, “The area southeast of Woodbridge Avenue between Amboy Avenue and Mill Road” will be the only area cannabis firms can be based.

-Nonetheless, they will allow up to 10 cannabis establishments in town.
+Nonetheless, they will allow up to 10 NJ cannabis licensed companies in town.
 That includes a maximum of three dispensaries, and the remaining seven distributed among the others with at least one apiece.

 That’s “provided, however, that if within the first six (6) months that the Township allows applications, no applications for a particular class are submitted, then up to two (2) licenses shall be permitted.”

 Council Vice President Sam Joshi, who’s running for Mayor with the endorsement of Governor Phil Murphy, made the motion to introduce the ordinance.

 Council President Bob Diehl explained the second hearing would be a special meeting for hearing on August 19th in time for the August 21st deadline.

 “We had to come up with a plan,” said Councilman Richard Brescher, who chaired their sub-committee on cannabis.

 He noted they could compete with other towns if they don’t act.
 It could hurt them.
 Neighboring Highland Park’s passage of a progressive cannabis ordinance allowed dispensaries and lounges.

 Brescher said they looked at Iman Ave. as a possible site for cannabis companies but noted it’s not far away enough residents.
 The area they examined on Talmadge Rd. had similar issues.